pyyush/SpecAugment/README.md

 main.py [--dir][--policy]
 ```

---dir     path/to/dataset\
+--dir     path/to/dataset default='./LibriSpeech/'\
---policy  augmentation policy to use
+--policy  augmentation policy to use from {'LB','LD', 'SS', 'SM'} deafault='LD'

 OR